abarr/blog/posts/2020/11-09-website-and-blog-5-dolllars-a-month-p2.md

 $ git push
 ```

 Now go back to your `ssh` session on the Droplet and run `git pull` from the project directory.
 Your project will now be up to date on the server.
 Before we build our release we are going to setup `Nginx`.
-Open the settings file for you project <span class="text-indigo-600">([See Part 1](https://andrewbarr.io/posts/website-and-blog-5-dolllars-a-month-p1))</span> using `$ sudo vim /etc/nginx/sites-available/your-website-name`, add the following section directly above the sever config:
+Open the settings file for your project <span class="text-indigo-600">([See Part 1](https://andrewbarr.io/posts/website-and-blog-5-dolllars-a-month-p1))</span> using `$ sudo vim /etc/nginx/sites-available/your-website-name`, add the following section directly above the sever config:

 ```
 upstream your-website-name{